 - 1. You transferred from a California community college and have completed the Intersegmental General Education Transfer Curriculum (IGETC) - 2.
 You transferred from a California community college and are certified as having completed the 39 unit lower division CSU General Education pattern (Sections I, II, and III) - 3.
-You transferred from another California State University campus and have completed all lower division General Education requirements at the CSU campus - 4.
-You transferred from a University of California campus and have completed all lower division General Education requirements at the UC campus.
+You transferred from another California State University campus and have completed all lower division General Education requirements at the CSU campus

+4. You transferred from a University of California campus and have completed all lower division General Education requirements at the UC campus.

 Your previous college must provide SDSU with proof of completion, either a GE certification or a statement of completion from a University of California campus.
-Remember, you may not take Explorations of Human Experience courses sooner than the semester in which you complete another CSU campus, some of the SDSU General Education area requirements may be met.
+Remember, you may not take Explorations of Human Experience courses sooner than the semester in which you complete 60 units.

+If you completed one or more areas of CSU General Education pattern at a California community college or another CSU campus, some of the SDSU General Education area requirements may be met.
 If you have transfer courses from a California community college, a CSU or UC campus (but have not completed any General Education area), these courses may be used in the appropriate area of the SDSU General Education pattern.
 Consult with an adviser at the Academic Advising Center to determine which requirements you must complete.